James-Kaguru/tasks/README.md

 # Task app
-## _Front End repository_
+## _Backend End repository_

-Tasks is an front end built with react and uses fetch api to connect to the backend.
+Tasks is an front end built with react on the front end and uses fetch api to connect to the backend built with node.js

 ## Features